-Why haven't I received an email with Spring quarter information?
+Why haven't I received an email with course information?

-We send emails to students via Mailchimp, which sometimes can be tagged as junk.
-First search your junk folder for an email from us.
+We send emails to students via Mailchimp, one week prior to the class start date; sometimes these emails can be tagged as junk, so if you haven't gotten the email 5-7 days before your class begins, first search your junk folder for an email from us.
 If you find it, make sure to flag it as "NOT SPAM" so that this won't happen in the future.
-If you don't see anything in your junk folder, please click here.
+If you don't see anything in your junk folder, please send us an email.

 Is there class on holidays?

 We provide all of the class dates at the start of the quarter; please refer to that calendar so that you know when we have class.
 We suggest you use a written or digital calendar to keep track.
-During Fall quarter, there is no class on Nov.
-24-25.
+The dates are also posted here.

 How many students will be in each class?

 Can I miss a class without any issue?

 Yes, typically students can miss up to 3 classes without worrying about repeating a level.
 There is no need to notify us if you can't attend, just practice the material at home (with your packet and by referring to the weekly outline which details what is practiced in class and what the homework is) and check in with your buddy).

 VSC's curriculum was created by its founder/owner, Amanda Reichert.
 In each course students "travel" to a different Spanish-speaking region.
 In each lessons, students "visit" different places (the zoo, a restaurant, etc) and through context learn vocabulary, grammar, and culture.
 Each lesson connects to a real-life experience and is engaging, fun, and applicable.
 Our courses are unlike any other- you will not be sitting down with a textbook listening to the instructor!